 Muscle work and bodily adjustment to exertion during contraction of skeletal musculature

 Work in the physical sense is accomplished when a distance is crossed.
 Muscle work can be computed by considering the product of muscle shortening and load.
-This means that, mechanically speaking, no work is performed during an isometric contraction.
-The invested energy is simply transformed to heat.
+This means that mechanically speaking, no work is performed during an isometric contraction.
+The invested energy is simply transformed into heat.

 - Red muscle fibers: Increase of the myoglobin content, the number of mitochondria and capillary formation.

-- White muscle fibers: Increase in the amount of myofibrils and glycogen storage → Increase of muscle diameter (muscle hypertrophy).
+- White muscle fibers: Increase in the number of myofibrils and glycogen storage → Increase of muscle diameter (muscle hypertrophy).

 Length-tension curve for skeletal muscle contraction

 Muscle elasticity is facilitated by the collagen layer of the sarcolemma and connective tissue between the muscle fibers.
 When a resting muscle is engaged, its tension will rise.
 That means, the longer a muscle is in a state of strain, the more force has to be exerted.
 This interaction is called the length-tension curve.

 Clinical feature: In the case of excessive strain, muscle fibers are destroyed, which is colloquially known as a muscle tear.